-Your business plan is a roadmap that will lead your small business to success.
+Your business plan is a roadmap that will lead your company to success.
 This document will project at least the next 3 years of your small business development.
 So you might as well write a strong business plan and use it as your business development guide.

-First and foremost, you need to understand how to format your business plan document.
-You can choose to format your business plan sections in numbers or in Roman numerals I, II, III etc.
+First, you need to understand how to format your business plan document.
+You can choose to format your business plan sections in numbers or in Roman numerals I, II, III, etc.

-The introduction section of your business plan is always the Executive Summary.
-This is an overview of your small business.
-While it is the first section of your business plan, it is best that you write the executive summary as the last piece of the business plan puzzle.
+The introduction section of the business plan is always the Executive Summary.
+This is an overview of your business.
+Although is the first section of your business plan, it is best that you write it as the last piece of the business plan puzzle.
 And why is that the case?

-Because, you should outline the entire business plan in it.
-So basically, your business plan executive summary is a preview of the business as a whole and explains your main business goals as well as your company profile.
+Because you should outline the entire business plan in it.
+In fact, your business plan executive summary is a preview of the business as a whole.
+Moreover, it explains your main business goals as well as your company profile.

-The company description in your business plan gives your investors information on what does your small business do, how your small business is different from your competitors and what market/s you’re going to serve with your business.
-Here, in short, you should also describe your target customers and how are you planning to win them over.
+The company description in your business plan gives your investors information on what does your business do, how it is different from your competitors.
+Furthermore, it gives information about the market/s you’re going to serve.
+In the same way, you should also describe your target customers and how are you planning to win them over.

 For instance, if you want to start a bakery, your description may sound something like:

-Before launching your small business, it is crucial to research your industry, your target market, and your competitors.
-The main purpose of the Market Analysis section is to show the investors that you have the necessary knowledge of your target market where you want your small business to operate.
+Before launching the business, it is crucial to research your industry, your target market, and your competitors.
+The main purpose of the Market Analysis section is to show the investors that you have the necessary knowledge of your target market where you want your business to operate.

 Make sure that you have a competitive analysis included in your business plan too.
 This is research that tells your investors who are your competitors and their position in the marketplace.
 Your competitors have their strengths and weaknesses and you should outline both of them in your competitive analysis.

-It’s a highly important section of your business plan, as it tells your investors how your small business will capture a share of the market by taking advantage of competitor’s weaknesses.
+It’s a highly important section of your business plan.
+It tells your investors how your small business will capture a share of the market by taking advantage of the competitor’s weaknesses.

 Organizational structure and management

 You need to have your organization structure already in place when you structure your business plan.
-Every business success depends highly on personnel.
-In the organizational structure and management section, you should include details about the business owner/s and the management of the company.
+Every success depends highly on personnel.
+In the organizational structure and management section, you should include details about the business owner/s and the management of the company as well.

 Here, you will talk about yours and your team expertise.
 You will talk about your decision-making process.
-If the staff and the managers are experienced with successes in their field, or they have a huge amount of education for the business, highlight that in this section.
+If the staff and the managers are experienced with successes in their field, or they have a huge amount of education, highlight that in this section.

 What do you sell exactly?
 Is there a great feature that your product or service has?
 How will your target customers benefit from using your product or service?
 And of course, how is your product better from the competition?